bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image260.webp"
-  alt=""
+  alt="Optimizing Webpack."
   style="width:500px;"/>
 </p>

 In this module (22), we will learn about a few best practices for optimizing Webpack to ensure that your applications are optimized and efficient.
 The best practices we will explore in this session include:

+  - Production builds,
-Production builds, Using source maps, Lazy loading modules, Exclusion and inclusion of files, Reusing modules, Splitting vendor bundles, Caching approach, and Tree shaking.
+  - Using source maps,
+  - Lazy loading modules,
+  - Exclusion and inclusion of files,
+  - Reusing modules,
+  - Splitting vendor bundles,
+  - Caching approach, and
+  - Tree shaking.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image261.webp"
-  alt=""
+  alt="Production builds."
   style="width:500px;"/>
 </p>

 The first best practice that we will explore is using the production mode in Webpack.
 Using this mode has several benefits.
 It helps in performance optimization.
 Webpack implements a number of performance improvements when used in the production mode, including code minification, tree shaking, and scope hoisting.
 These improvements accelerate the loading of your application and help reduce the size of the final output.

 Using the production mode also helps in debugging.
 When running in the development mode, Webpack generates source maps that can trace back errors to their original source.

 The optimizations applied in the production mode can lead to a faster, more responsive user experience, as the application loads faster and runs more efficiently.

 To use the production mode in Webpack, you need to set the mode configuration option to \"production.\"
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image262.webp"